RF Path Study

 Bentek Systems provides RF Path Study and On-site Path Testing to establish reliable wireless communications for your SCADA or Telemetry application.

-As manufacturers and providers of modems and radios, Bentek Systems has an unparalleled expertise in the area of wireless communications.
-Our extensive experience with RF and wireless communication systems ensure reliable communication links.
+As manufacturer, supplier, and integrator of wireless data communications equipment, Bentek Systems has an unparalleled expertise in the area of wireless data communications.
+Our extensive experience with RF and wireless communication systems ensure reliable communication link designs.

-Path calculation and test results are used to help select a reliable communication path for a clients’ application by optimizing the following:
+Path calculation and testing is used to help design a reliable communication path for a clients’ application by optimizing the following:

 - RF Band (VHF, UHF, Cellular, 900 Mhz.
 2.4 Mhz, 5.4 MHz)